From flows of Lambda Fleming-Viot processes to lookdown processes via flows of partitions: Appendix

-Since $n$ and $\epsilon$ were arbitrary, we get \ref{ItemCVa}).\cqfd \paragraph{Acknowledgements} This is part of my PhD thesis.
-I would like to thank my supervisors, Julien Berestycki and Amaury Lambert, for fruitful discussions throughout this work.
+\ACKNO{This is part of my PhD thesis.
+I would like to thank my supervisors, Julien Berestycki and Amaury Lambert, for some fruitful discussions throughout this work.
+I am grateful to Gr\'egory Miermont for his useful remarks that helped me to improve the presentation of this paper.
+I would also like to express my gratitude to the anonymous referees for their very careful reading and their numerous suggestions and remarks.}